Skip to content

 Quick Answers

-Yes, but use premium UV-rated 100% acrylic and prep properly; cheap paint is what fails first.
+Yes, but use a premium UV-rated 100% acrylic and prep properly.
+Cheap paint over poor prep is what fails first.

 Sources